How to file for a divorce in the UK

 DIY (Do-It-Yourself)

 You can apply for a divorce yourself using the government website.
 It costs £593 (the court fee) to get a divorce if you do it yourself through the government website.
 You can use our court fee calculator to check if you're entitled to a discount on the court fees.
-You will still need professional support to help you negotiate and legalise your financial separation. amicable offers a range of services to help you with your finances from a write-up service for couples who have agreed their finances, to a fully supported negotiation support where a more comprehensive service is required.
+You will still need professional support to help you negotiate and legalise your financial separation. amicable offers a range of services to help you with your finances during a UK divorce process.
+From a write-up service for couples who have agreed on their finances, to a fully supported negotiation support where a more comprehensive service is required.

 amicable

-You can use amicable to get a divorce and we’re unique as we're able to help with everything, including financial and childcare arrangements.
-We make everything as simple as possible.
-Using amicable allows you to separate without lawyers and amicable is around more affordable than using solicitors and more comprehensive than mediation because we manage the legal process as well.
-Explore our services using our diagnostic tool or choose from our list of services here.
+You can use amicable to get a divorce, and we’re unique as we're able to help with everything, including financial and childcare arrangements.
+We make everything as simple as possible - from starting your divorce to filing the necessary paperwork, our support is on hand to help.
+Using amicable allows you to separate without lawyers, and amicable is around more affordable than using solicitors and more comprehensive than mediation because we manage the legal process as well.
+Explore amicable using our diagnostic tool or choose from our list of services today.

 Divorce solicitor/lawyer

-You can use a divorce solicitor or lawyer to get a divorce as well as any financial and childcare issues too.
+You can use a divorce solicitor or lawyer to get a divorce as well as any financial and childcare issues.
 This option is most relevant where there are danger signs, and you need your own legal protection.
 The cost varies and this is a more expensive method to get a divorce.
-You can read our guide on how to apply for a divorce in the most cost-effective way.
+Read more with our guide on how to apply for a divorce in the most cost-effective way.

 Mediation